Jadael/TMT/RhythML.md

    - Anything that parses to a floating point number is allowed, but note Eurorack convention is to stay within -10 to +10 volts, with a 10 volt range between min and max value, and some modules may not accept unexpected numbers.

 2. **Gate and Trigger Commands**:
-   - `X`: Outputs a gate signal (10 volts) for the entire step, equivalent to writing `10` in the cell.
    - `T`: Outputs 0v for 1ms, then 10v for 1ms, then 0v thereafter.
+      - This guarantees a rising edge, regardless of the prior step, but does not hold a high signal afterward.
    - `R`: Outputs 0 volts for the first 1ms of the step, then a high signal (10 volts) for the remainder.
+      - You'll ususally use this to start a held note.
+	  - This guarantees a rising edge, regardless of the prior step, and holds a high signal afterward.
+   - `X`: Outputs a full width gate signal (10 volts), equivalent to writing `10` in the cell.
+      - You'll usually use this to continue a held note.
+      - If the output is already high from a prior retrigger or gate, this will NOT trigger a new rising edge in the signal.
    - Gates (and all signals except for Triggers and Retriggers) are 100% step width; two consecutive gates will output a continuous signal.

 3. **Scientific Pitch Names**: